• HOME

 Talk about responsible tourism

 After you come home from your trip, talk to your friends and family about responsible tourism.
-Tell them about what you have done and the experiences you had.
+Tell them about what you’ve done and the experiences you had and why responsible tourism is important.

 Spreading awareness about responsible tourism is incredibly important.
 Use your social media to spread awareness and show your following the incredible experiences you had while traveling as a responsible traveler.

-How is all this contributing to responsible tourism?
 I experience that locals are a lot more welcoming once you respect their customs and adapt a little.
-If you are respectful it change the locals’ views on foreigners and you might even get new friends for life.
+If you are respectful it changes the locals’ views on foreigners and you might even get new friends for life.
 Remember, the traveler is the visitor.

 Do you have any thoughts of other effortless ways to responsible travel?
 Please let me know in the comments.